ManiAm/dpdk-labnet/Linux_Networking.md

 Separate pools allow for specialized handling and optimization of RX and TX traffic.
 For instance, receive buffers can be optimized for fast write operations by the NIC, while transmit buffers can be optimized for fast read operations.
 The NIC and driver can handle incoming and outgoing traffic independently, reducing contention and improving performance.
 Finally, memory allocation and deallocation can be tailored for the different characteristics of RX and TX traffic.
 For example, RX buffers might be continuously reused for incoming traffic, while TX buffers might be allocated and freed more dynamically based on the outgoing traffic load.

-We will focus on the RX path in the remaining of our discussions.

 ## Packet Descriptors

 A packet descriptor is a data structure used by network interface cards to manage packet processing.
-As the name suggests, a descriptor describes a packet—it does not contain the packet data itself.
+As the name suggests, a descriptor describes a packet.
+It does not contain the packet data itself.
 Instead, it provides metadata about the packet and a reference (usually a pointer) to a memory buffer that holds the actual packet contents.
 The structure of a packet descriptor can vary depending on the specific hardware and driver implementation.
 Each descriptor typically includes information such as:

 - The DMA address of the packet buffer, enabling direct memory access by the NIC.
 - The length of the packet.